bptlab/cepta/docs/flink/operators_patterns.md

 **Parameter:** none
 **Output:** DataStream<Notification>
 **Functionality:** Compares dates of live and plan dataset.
 If there is a delay it generates a delay.
 Threshold is abs(10sec)

+### EnrichDelayWithCoordinatesFunction
+RichFlatMapFunction<NotificationOuterClass.Notification, NotificationOuterClass.Notification>
+**Input:** DataStream<Notification>
+**Output:** DataStream<Notification>
+**Functionality:** This Function takes an inputstream of DelayNotifications and enriches the events with information about the coordinations of the dedicated station

 ### LivePlannedCorrelationFunction
 RichAsynchFunction<LiveTrainData, Tuple2<LiveTrainData, PlannedTrainData>>